“Finger off the trigger, look down the sights, and align them with the bean can target, Mai.”

 “80 Credits for everything you see.”

 “That’s McDonalds money!”
 Hikari eyes light up.
-“Mai, you should had upgraded to this stock ages ago.”
+“Mai, you should have upgraded to this stock ages ago.”

 ”Hikari, you can’t just make a tactical abomination over a perfect rifle like the Type 56…”